Kavian-Spells/react-project/README.md

 ## Project Requirements

 - It must use React, React Router, Redux, and at least one other 3rd party React library (e.g. Material UI, deepcopy)
-- By <u>August 24th</u>, the project must be publicly deployed and accessible.
+- By <strong>August 24th</strong>, the project must be publicly deployed and accessible.
 However it is a good idea to release early and release often.
-- Your MVP should be done by <u>August 19th</u>.
+- Your MVP should be done by <strong>August 19th</strong>.
 Use the rest of the time to do stretch goals and fix bugs.
 - Code for at least one hour EVERYDAY
 - Every repo should have a README file explaining the project and how to install it and run it.
 - Perform Pull Requests and Code Reviews with others.